tvpollet/tvpollet.github.io/_posts/2025-04-08-Poster_about_psychonetrics_similarity.md

 ---
 layout: post
-title: After the talk a poster about judgments of similarity of other species to humans... .
+title: After the talk, a poster about judgments of similarity of other species to humans... .
 image: /img/baboon_laptop.gif
 tags:
   - Psychonetrics